Top Things to Do in Peru 2026: A Complete Travel Guide

 Getting There

 Most visitors take a train from Cusco to Aguas Calientes, followed by a bus ride to the entrance of Machu Picchu.
-Alternatively, adventurous travelers can embark on the famous Inca Trail, a multi-day trek that requires a permit booked months in advance.
+Alternatively, adventurous travelers can start the famous Inca Trail, a multi-day trek that requires a permit booked months in advance.

 Pro Tip: Opt for an early morning or late afternoon entry slot to enjoy cooler temperatures and fewer crowds.

 The Sacred Valley, located near Cusco, is often overshadowed by Machu Picchu but is equally captivating.
-This fertile region is dotted with traditional villages, vibrant markets, and lesser-known archaeological sites.
+This fertile region is dotted with traditional villages, lively markets, and lesser-known archaeological sites.

 Unique Attractions

-- Maras Salt Mines: Visit the stunning salt pans of Maras, where salt has been harvested using ancient techniques for centuries.
+• Maras Salt Mines: Visit the striking salt pans of Maras, where salt has been harvested using ancient techniques for centuries.

-- Pisac Market: Shop for handmade textiles, ceramics, and jewelry at this bustling market, a favorite among locals and tourists alike.
+• Pisac Market: Shop for handmade textiles, ceramics, and jewelry at this busy market, a favorite among locals and tourists alike.

 Activities